 - Creates positive experiences for library customers by effectively and efficiently performing job tasks; presents a positive image of the library in attitude, communications and appearance while performing duties in both the public and staff areas.

 - Addresses customers’ questions as appropriate within training guidelines, and maintains customer privacy.
-Consistently practices the “customer first” philosophy.
+Consistently practice the “customer first” philosophy.

 - Collaborates with and supports our volunteers, enabling the organization to achieve our goals and fulfill DCL’s mission/vision.